hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 This assumes the hackers are already in groups and have decided what to work on.
 If they have not yet, refer to [Brainstorming](#brainstorming).

+Every set of freeform time for projects culminates in a demo by the end of the day.
+See the [demo section](#demos) for more details, including what hackers are encouraged to have finished.

 ## Scoping and concept